Unity-Technologies/Indoor-Pet-Detection/docs/dataset-generation-and-configuration.md

 #### Unity Dashboard

 Open your browser and go to [Unity Dashboard](https://dashboard.unity3d.com/).
-If this is your first time using the Dashboard, it will ask you to log in.
-If you haven't had a Unity account, follow the instructions in [the UCVD doc](ucvd.md) to create an account and sign in to Unity Dashboard.

-In the Unity Dashboard, click the **"DevOps"** on the left column of the webpage, and then choose **CV-Datasets -> Create Dataset**.
+Follow [the instruction](ucvd.md) to navigate to the UCVD dashboard.

 #### Template